PackeTsar/autoshell/README.md

 		- Close out your windows, open a command window and make sure you can run the commands `python` and `pip`

 #### MacOS
 1. MacOS often comes with a native version of Python, but we likely want to upgrade that.
-The best way to do this is with a MacOS Linux-like package manager called Homebrew.
+The best way to do this is with a MacOS Linux-like package manager called [Homebrew](https://brew.sh/).
 You can visit the below pages to walk you through installing Homebrew and an updated Python interpreter along with it
 	- [Installing Python 2 on Mac OS X](https://docs.python-guide.org/starting/install/osx/)
 	- [Installing Python 3 on Mac OS X](https://docs.python-guide.org/starting/install3/osx/)
 2. Once Python is installed, you should be able to open Terminal, type `python`, hit ENTER, and see a Python prompt opened.
 Type `quit()` to exit it.
 You should also be able to run the command `pip` and see its options.
 If both of these work, then move on to install Autoshell.

 #### Linux
 1. Install required OS packages
-	- Raspberry Pi may need Python and PIP `sudo apt install -y python-pip` as well as `sudo apt-get install libffi-dev`
+	- **Raspberry Pi** may need Python and PIP `sudo apt install -y python-pip` as well as `sudo apt-get install libffi-dev`
-	- Ubuntu distributions may need Python and PIP `sudo apt install -y python-pip`
+	- **Debian (Ubuntu)** distributions may need Python and PIP `sudo apt install -y python-pip`
-	- RHEL distributions usually don't need any non-native packages
+	- **RHEL (CentOS)** distributions usually don't need any non-native packages

 ### Install Autoshell using PIP (Recommended)
 1. Install Autoshell using pip by running the command `pip install autoshell`
 2. Once the install completes, you should be able to run the command `autoshell -h` and see the help menu.
 Autoshell is now ready to use.

 ### Install Autoshell from source (Advanced)
 1. Retrieve the source code repository using one of the two below methods
-	- Install a Git client (process differs depending on OS) and clone the Autoshell repository using Git `git clone https://github.com/packetsar/autoshell.git`
+	- Method #1: Install a Git client (process differs depending on OS) and clone the Autoshell repository using Git `git clone https://github.com/packetsar/autoshell.git`
 		- Change to the branch you want to install using `git checkout <branch_name>`
-	- Download and extract the repository files from the [Github Repo](https://github.com/PackeTsar/autoshell)
+	- Method #2: Download and extract the repository files from the [Github Repo](https://github.com/PackeTsar/autoshell)
 		- Make sure to download the branch you want to install
 2. Move into the autoshell project directory `cd autoshell`
 3. Run the setup.py file to build the package into the ./build/ directory `python setup.py build`